yusukebe/ramen-api/README.md

   .then((json) => console.log(json.shop.name)) // => 吉村家
 ```

-This repository manages the application source code and the content including photos.
+This repository manages the source code and the content including photos.

 You might want to say _why Ramen?_ And, I will say. **_:ramen: is super delicious!! :yum:_**